Every good BBQ needs some good sides. This smoked mac and cheese is unreal and you can add in any toppings you want!

 Instructions

-- First, add your ¼ C butter to a medium saucepan and melt, then whisk in your ¼ C flour and cook for about 2 minutes until it starts to get bubbly and you'll notice it has turned a bit brown.
-Once you've reached this stage whisk in your 3 C milk and bring to a boil.
+- To start, we want to make a roux, which is a fancy French way of saying we're going to combine some flour and butter and cook them gently.
+We do this to act as a thickening agent for our cheese sauce.Over low heat, add ¼ C butter to a medium saucepan and melt, then whisk in your ¼ C flour and cook for about 2 minutes until it starts to get bubbly and turns a bit brown.
+Next, whisk in your 3 C milk and bring to a boil.
 Cook for 5 minutes until it starts to thicken.
-After it has thickened add in your 8 oz of cream cheese cut in small chunks and stir until it's smooth.
+After it has thickened, add in small chunks of the 8 oz of cream cheese and stir until smooth.

-- Throw it on the smoker on indirect heat at 225 F for about 2 hours until its crisped on top but still nice and gooey on the inside.
+- Throw it on the smoker over indirect heat at 225 F for about 2 hours until its crisped on top but still nice and gooey on the inside.
+Do not allow the smoker to go above 225 degrees, or your mac and cheese will dry out!

 Notes